DanielMateosLab/movy/README.md

 ## TODO

-- Finish the project set up (mock data, testing)
+- Finish the schema definition with its corresponding mocks